You’re planning to spend 3 days in Seville and are not sure what to do. Then you’re in good hands!

 It was built to demonstrate the wealth and power of the city in the same place where the 12th-century Almohad mosque used to be.

-The cathedral’s real name is the Cathedral of Saint Mary of the Sea, and it was listed as a UNESCO World Heritage Site in 1987.
+The cathedral’s real name is the Cathedral of Saint Mary of the Sea, and it was listed as a UNESCO World Heritage Site in 1987 together with the Real Alcazar and the Archivos de Indias.

-I recommend booking tickets in advance to avoid wasting precious time in queues and possibly not getting entry on the day and time you want.
+I recommend booking tickets in advance to avoid wasting precious time in extra queues and possibly not getting entry on the day and time you want.
+There’s a long enough queue waiting to enter with a ticket.
 You can read everything about booking tickets to Seville Cathedral here.

 La Giralda

-La Giralda is the bell tower of Seville Cathedral and with its 24 bells, a landmark the locals are proud of.
-It has its name from the weather vane on the tower, in Spanish known as the Giraldillo which was the largest bronze statue of the European Renaissance.
+La Giralda is the bell tower of Seville Cathedral and a landmark the locals are truly proud of.
+It has its name from the weather vane on the tower, in Spanish known as the Giraldillo, which was the largest bronze statue of the European Renaissance.

 Royal Alcázar of Seville

 This staggering 11th-century Moorish royal palace is a must-see on your Seville 3-day itinerary.
-Another UNESCO World Heritage Site in the heart of the city is the oldest palace in Europe that’s still in use.
+Another UNESCO World Heritage Site in the heart of the city, and the oldest palace in Europe that’s still in use.

 Stroll around the Santa Cruz neighborhood and have tapas